doctorfree/MusicPlayerPlus/markdown/mpcplus-tmux.1.md

 **mpcplus-tmux -a**
 : With the -a option, *mpcplus-tmux* displays the mpcplus MPD client, cava spectrum visualizer, and album cover art in a tmux session.

+**mpcplus-tmux -p plasma**
+: With the -p plasma option, *mpcplus-tmux* displays the mpcplus MPD client and plasma asciimatics display in a tmux session.

 **mpcplus-tmux -r**
 : With the -r option, *mpcplus-tmux* displays the mpcplus MPD client and cava spectrum visualizer in a tmux session and records the session using asciinema.
 Recordings are stored in the user's `$HOME/Videos/` folder.